-That is commonly called denial because I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle or the air I breath, a bottle or two of wine a night, and a half pack of smokes was killing me body and soul.
+That routine is commonly called denial because I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the underarm deodorant, or the air I breath, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.

-I haven’t had a drop of alcohol in over three years and haven’t smoked in about 18 months but that doesn’t mean I won’t get cancer.
+I haven’t had a drop of alcohol in over four years and haven’t smoked in over two but that doesn’t mean I won’t get cancer.

-What it means is that I wake up every morning with peace of mind , hope, and the possibility of genuine joy.
+What it means is that I wake up every morning with peace of mind, with hope, and with the possibility of genuine joy.